SchulzeAlthoff/InspireDataChallenge/README.md

     * data integration/transformation with FME
     * data integration/transformation with HALE
     * basic concepts of REST, hiw to use public REST services
+    * services and data with ArcGIS Online
     * leraning WFS 3.0
+    * file formats / WFS 3.0 with OGR/GDAL